mgoellnitz/JFileSync3/README.md

 Scenario:

-You replaced regular backups with online syncing tools like SugarSync, Syncplicity, MegaCloud, Wuala, Google Drive, Dropbox and so on.
+You replaced regular backups with online syncing tools like SugarSync, Syncplicity, Copy.com, Yandex Drive, Dropbox, Wuala, Google Drive, and so on.
 After having synced your media files, downloaded software, publicly available documents you come to the more confidential stuff...

 Possible Solutions:

-a) Trust the providers: Select any of them - I'll write a review for some of them once I find the time
+a) Trust the providers: Select any of them - I'll write a review for some of them once I find the time.

-b) Trust the providers encryption: use Teamdrive or Wuala.
+b) Trust the providers encryption: use Teamdrive, Wuala, or iDrive Sync.
 With Teamdrive you can - in some cases - even see the encrypted files depending on the backend you use.
 With Wuala you once again have to trust that it's really secure especially since they came up with the nice sharing solutions.
+With iDrive Sync you have to provide a custom password as a base for the generated keys (This rips out some functions like sharing which gives you a hint, that they really do what they are saying).

 c) Encrypt locally on every file access and thus only sync encrypted stuff which you can still see.
 Boxcryptor, EncFS come into my mind.
 Disadvantage here is the de- and encryption on nearly every access.
 Really locally stored are only the encrypted files.

 d) If you trust your local system and need to store frequently accessed files, you would like to encrypt only short before or on backing up/syncing files.
 This is where this software fills the gap.
 It can sync directories, local or webdav, and it can do this with either of these encrypted.
-Additionally it can sync with encfs volumes stored in local folders (which in turn can be synchronized and used in the net via enfs, encfs4win, BoxCryptor, and Encdroid)
+Additionally it can sync with encfs volumes stored in local folders (which in turn can be synchronized and used in the net via encfs, encfs4win, BoxCryptor, and Encdroid)

 1) Introduction